 how to plan and implement a basic SOHO network based on a predetermined

 list of requirements?
 "Bottom line, candidates have to pay a lot more

 attention," Millett said.

 When studying for CompTIA exams, Abernathy makes charts and bullet lists of information.
 For example, charting the common networking protocols, cable types and their features can help you become more comfortable with the required material.
 Sometimes those charts and lists can be found in study materials or online, but making your own can help you better remember the information.

 Use Practice Exams

-Practice exams—available for free, or for purchase—can be very useful in preparing for exams.
+Practice exams can also be very useful in preparing for exams.
 "The really good practice exams are very similar to what candidates are going to see in the CompTIA tests—not the same questions, but the same kinds of questions covering the same subjects," Dusthimer said.

 Kaplan's Abernathy encourages candidates to drill down in the practice exams and any resources or tutorials they might contain.
 For example, Kaplan's practice exams explain the correct answer, gives reasons why the incorrect answer is incorrect and might delve deeper into the subject matter.
 "If you just focus on the question, you are missing all this extra stuff," she said.